 If an alternative form of process energy supplied directly to the production facility are used, evidence must be provided to identify the source, to demonstrate that it is delivered directly to the production facility, and to determine the carbon intensity of the process energy input.

-If the fuel pathway applicant selects user-defined emission factors for regions not currently included in the Simplified CI Calculator, to reflect the grid electricity resource mix, crude and natural gas for that region.
+If the fuel pathway applicant selects user-defined emission factors for regions not currently included in the Tier 1 CI Calculator, to reflect the grid electricity resource mix, crude and natural gas for that region.
 Supporting evidence and data sources for these emission factors must be provided.

 If the fuel produced or any by-products or co-products receive additional processing after they leave site, such as additional distiller's grains drying or fuel distillation, supporting evidence of the energy consumed for those processes must also be submitted.